Kossie007/model_evalution_using_student_test_scores/README.md

 ### Project Overview
 This repository contains the code and analysis for a group project investigating the predictors of student academic performance in Hungary.
 We analyze primary school literature and mathematics scores from the 2019 National Assessment of Basic Competencies (Országos Kompetenciamérés - OKM), covering a dataset of over 70,000 students.

 The primary objective of this project is to predict student scores using various socio-economic and school-level features.
-A specific focus is placed on the methodological comparison between using tree-based machine learning models on raw data versus data imputed using the MissForest algorithm.
+A specific focus is placed on the methodological comparison between using tree-based machine learning models.

 ---
 ### Repository Structure